Holiday chaos as UK removes Portugal from travel green list

 LONDON (AP) — Britain said Thursday that it is removing Portugal from its list of COVID-safe travel destinations, meaning thousands of U.K. residents currently on vacation there face the prospect of 10 days' quarantine on return.

-Transport Secretary Grant Shapps said the “difficult decision” was prompted by rising infection rates in Portugal and worries about new strains of the virus that could prove resistant to vaccines.
+Transport Secretary Grant Shapps said the “difficult decision” was prompted by rising infection rates in Portugal and worries about new versions of the coronavirus that could prove resistant to vaccines.
+He said a mutation of the delta variant first identified in India was causing particular concern.

 The change will take effect at 4 a.m.
 (0300GMT) on Tuesday.
 Territories including Iceland, Israel and the Falkland Islands remain on the U.K. green list.